-During the temperature experiment AQG#B01 residuals did not show any statistically significant correlation with external temperature.
-Gravity residuals, external temperature and tilts are displayed in Figure 6.
-The AQG#B01 showed no significant shift in the range of 20 to 30°C nor during episodes of tilt change.
-The visible variations lie within the earlier observed variations and uncertainty range.
-Relative offsets between AQG#B01 and iGrav#002 can be linked to the umbrella effect and karst heterogeneity as discussed in section 4.2.
-Precipitation was negligible during these measurements and thus no significant effect of precipitation was observed in the iGrav#002 monitoring.
+Sect.
+4.2.
+Precipitation was negligible during these measurements, and thus no significant effect of precipitation was observed in the iGrav#002 monitoring.
 Temperature's impact on the AQG#B01 gravity residuals was difficult to assess considering the first two episodes of elevated temperatures.
-Experimental conditions varied between the tests, the results were not conclusive.
+Experimental conditions varied between the tests, and the results were not conclusive.
 Possibly due to the malfunctioning of the air conditioning, three spikes in temperature occurred during the first test.
-On 2020-01-31, 2020-02-01, and on 2020-02-03 approximately 35°C were reached for about eight hours each time, before decreasing again to settle at 30°C. During the second temperature test an insulating cover around the sensor head had not been removed resulting in an increase of temperature in the sensor head above nominal operation conditions.
+On 31 January, 1 February, and on 3 February 2020 approximately 35 °C were reached for about 8 h each time, before decreasing again to settle at 30 °C. During the second temperature test an insulating cover around the sensor head had not been removed resulting in an increase in temperature in the sensor head above nominal operation conditions.
 The sensor head can be easily wrapped in the fitting insulation (down) cover.

-AQG#B01 and iGrav#002 residuals differ less than 50 nm s-2.
-The reduced temperature test (20°C; January 20-28) did not cause any significant gravity response to increased external temperatures.
-In March and April, the tilts stay stable before, during, and after the temperature test, and no remarkable shift between the residuals of g obtained with the AQG#B01 compared to those obtained with the iGrav#002 is observed (Figure 6).
+AQG#B01 and iGrav#002 residuals differ by less than $50 \,\mathrm{nm}\,\mathrm{s}^{-2}$.
+The reduced temperature test ($20\,^{\circ}\mathrm{C}$; 20-28 January) did not cause any significant gravity response to increased external temperatures.
+In March and April, the tilts stay stable before, during, and after the temperature test, and no remarkable shift between the residuals of g obtained with the AQG#B01 compared to those obtained with the iGrav#002 is observed (Fig. 6).